hannesdatta/personal-website/content/publication/cbbe/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Market Shares (Play Counts) in the Raw Data'
+  caption: '' # Market Shares (Play Counts) in the Raw Data'
   focal_point: ""
   preview_only: false